-- Quizzes and exams will be completed in the classroom. - Absences on scheduled evaluation days must be justified by presenting the required documents to the instructor who will proceed according to the regulations set forth in article 24 of Reglamento Académico Estudiantil. - Instructors have 10 working days to check and hand back all evaluations according to the Reglamento Académico Estudiantil. - Every student is subjected to the rules included in the Reglamento de Régimen Académico Estudiantil de la Universidad de Costa Rica.
+- Quizzes and exams will be completed in the classroom or in a computer lab (given availability of the lab). - Absences on scheduled evaluation days must be justified by presenting the required documents to the instructor who will proceed according to the regulations set forth in article 24 of Reglamento Académico Estudiantil. - Instructors have 10 working days to check and hand back all evaluations according to the Reglamento Académico Estudiantil. - Every student is subjected to the rules included in the Reglamento de Régimen Académico Estudiantil de la Universidad de Costa Rica.